Strict homotopy invariance via compactified homotopies and correspondences, and fibres of essentially smooth schemes over one-dimensional base schemes: Cohomologies out of infinity on .

 \section{Cohomologies out of infinity on $\A^1_V$.}

-In this section, we show some partial invariance of $\A^1$-invariant quasi-stable linear framed presheaves.
-Namely, we introduce the notion of cohomologies out of the infinity and show that the cohomologies out of infinity on the relative affine line $\A^1_V$ over a local henselian scheme $V$ are trivial for a quasi-stable linear framed presheaf, \Cref{th:FinSuppLocHensbaseafflinetriviality}.
-We say 'cohomologies out of infinity' and we could 'the universal cohomologies that are trivial at infinity, these are cohomologies with respect to the union of subtopologies $\Nis^{\A^1\times V}_Z$, defined in \Cref{sect:(un)NisXZ} for all closed subschemes $Z$ finite over $V$.
+In this section, we show triviality of ``cohomologies out of infinity'' on the relative affine line $\A^1_V$ over a local henselian scheme $V$, where ``cohomologies out of infinity'' means ``the universal cohomologies trivial at infinity'' defined as cohomologies with respect to the topology $\Fin_V$, see \Cref{def:FinS}.

 \begin{definition} Let $X$ be a scheme over a scheme $S$.
-Denote by $\mathrm{Prop}_S^X$ the topology on $\Sch_{X}$ generated by topologies $\Nis_{Z}^{X}$ for all closed subschemes $Z$ in $X$ proper over $S$, see \Cref{def:NisXZ}. \end{definition}
+Denote by $\mathrm{Prop}_S^X$ the minimal topology on $\Sch_{X}$ that contains topologies $\Nis_{Z}^{X}$ for all closed subschemes $Z$ in $X$ proper over $S$, see \Cref{def:NisXZ}. \end{definition}